sflaherty2009/tf_infra_sonarqube/README.md

 ### `storage_account.tf`
 - Sets up storage accounts and containers for SonarQube in Azure.

+## Folders
+### `static`
+- This Terraform module provisions the SonarQube static resources such as the load balancer and shared storage account.

+### `vms`
+- This Terraform module provisions the SonarQube virtual machines.

 ## Prerequisites
 - Azure account with required permissions.
 - Terraform installed and configured on your system.